-Despite what you may otherwise see in the movies, rotary wing aircraft require quite a lot of space to fly safely and effectively so generally No, Helicopters will not fly between buildings in cities unless they absolutely have to and if there is enough space to conduct safe operations.
+Despite what you may otherwise see in the movies, rotary-wing aircraft require quite a lot of space to fly safely and effectively so generally No, Helicopters will not fly between buildings in cities unless they absolutely have to and if there is enough space to conduct safe operations.

 Here are some of the most common:

-They may fly low conducting planned training missions involving many agencies as part of a disaster plan or they may be conducting law enforcment operations that require an immediate landing to protect human life.
+They may fly low conducting planned training missions involving many agencies as part of a disaster plan or they may be conducting law enforcement operations that require an immediate landing to protect human life.

 Generally, police pilots and observers have a much better view from above the buildings and use the camera to look straight down.